 Simonette Berry, a classically trained fine artist and writer from New Orleans, has a long background in sculpting, painting, and designing.
-She is the daughter of two journalists who raised her to appreciate the vibrant culture of the city and express herself through art and writing.
+She is the daughter of two journalists who raised her to appreciate the vibrant culture of the city.
 As a child, she enjoyed making costumes, drawing, and writing and illustrating her own story books.
-When she was 7, her grandmother taught her the art of the landscape and opened her eyes to the world of painting.
+When she was 7, her grandmother taught her to paint landscapes.
 She studied Visual Arts and Creative Writing at New Orleans Center for the Creative Arts in high school.
 She earned her Bachelor of Fine Arts degree at Tulane University, and had the opportunity to study abroad in Rome, Italy at John Cabot University and also to study at Boston University.
 She spent her twenties working as a decorative painter and muralist, freelance writer, and a designer and mold-maker at a fountain and garden design company.
 She wrote as a columnist and Assistant Editor at Louisiana Homes and Gardens Magazine and Our House Magazine, freelanced with other publications, and contributed to the book of post-Katrina essays New Orleans: What Can't Be Lost.